Helly groups: Helly groups

 More generally, any group acting geometrically on a simply connected abstract cell complex $X$ defined on a graph $G$ satisfying the conditions of Proposition~\ref{graph-cell-complex} is Helly. \end{proposition}

-In \cite{CCHO}, with every building $\Delta$ of type $C_n$ we associated an swm-graph $H(\Delta)$ in such a way that any (proper or geometric) type-preserving group action on $\Delta$ induces an (proper or geometric) action on $H(\Delta)$.
+In \cite{CCHO}, with every building $\Delta$ of type $C_n$ we associated an swm-graph $H(\Delta)$ in such a way that any (proper or geometric) type-preserving group action on $\Delta$ induces a (proper or geometric) action on $H(\Delta)$.

 \begin{corollary} Uniform type-preserving lattices in isometry groups of buildings of type $C_n$ are Helly. \end{corollary}